'I bleed for this city': Eagles GM Howie Roseman bloodied by beer can at Super Bowl parade

-Howie Roseman could be seen bleeding from a gash on his forehead as the Philadelphia Eagles Super Bowl victory parade arrived at the Art Museum on Feb.
-14, 2025, after apparently being struck by a beer can.
+Howie Roseman could be seen bleeding from a gash on his forehead as the Philadelphia Eagles' Super Bowl victory parade arrived at the Art Museum on Friday after apparently being struck by a beer can.

 NBC Sports Philadelphia's John Clark was interviewing defensive star Josh Sweat as a bloodied Eagles general manager passed by.

 Clark noted Roseman passing with a cigar and something else visible.
-"Howie what happened?"
+"Howie, what happened?"
 Clark asked.
-"Beer can," he then repeated.
+"Beer can," Roseman then replied.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.